More Brieskorn spheres bounding rational balls: Integral Homology Balls

 A knot in the three-sphere is called \emph{smoothly slice} if it bounds a smoothly properly embedded disk in the four-ball.
 The typical examples of smoothly slice knots are the unknot and the stevedore knot.

 To associate smoothly slice knot surgeries with integral homology balls, we manipulate the main argument of Akbulut and Larson.
-As expected, its proof is so similar with theirs and it has been known to experts in low-dimensional topology.
+The similar proof yields the following lemma, and for completeness we include a short proof.

 \begin{lemma} Let $Y'$ be the three-manifold obtained by zero-surgery on a smoothly slice knot in the three-sphere.
-Then any integral homology sphere obtained by an integral surgery on $Y'$ bounds an integral homology ball. \end{lemma}
+Then any integral homology sphere obtained by an integral surgery on on a knot in $Y'$ bounds an integral homology ball.\footnote{The lemma actually gives a contractible four-manifold if $Y'$ is $S^1 \times S^2$, which is the zero-surgery on the unknot.} \end{lemma}

 \begin{proof} We consider the four-manifold $X= B^4 \setminus \nu D$, where $\nu D$ denotes the tubular neighborhood of the slice disk $D$.
 Since $\nu D$ is diffeomorphic to $D \times B^2$, we clearly have $\partial X = Y'$.
-Further, $X$ has the integral homology of $S^1 \times B^3$ by a simple Mayer-Vietoris argument for the triplet $(B^4, \nu D, X)$.
+Further, $X$ has the integral homology of $S^1 \times D^3$ by a simple Mayer-Vietoris argument for the triplet $(B^4, \nu D, X)$.

-An integral surgery on $Y'$ corresponds to attaching a two-handle $B^2 \times B^2$ to $X$.
+An integral surgery on a knot in $Y'$ corresponds to attaching a four-dimensional two-handle $B^2 \times B^2$ to $X$.
 Thus if the resulting three-manifold is an integral homology sphere, then the four-manifold $W$ obtained by attaching the corresponding two-handle to $X$ must be an integral homology ball.
 This claim can be easily seen from combining the Mayer-Vietoris sequence for the triplet $(W, X, B^2 \times B^2)$, the long exact sequence for the pair $(W, \partial W)$, and the Poincar\'e-Lefschetz duality together. \end{proof}

 We finally recover the results of Akbulut and Kirby, Fickle, Casson and Harer, and Stern in the following simple way.